Una donna

 Una donna is a 1906 novel by Sibilla Aleramo, and is one of the first explicitly feminist Italian novels.
-The novel was composed between 1901 and 1904, and while initially rejected by editors Treves, Baldini & Castoldi, it was published in November of 1906 by Società Tipografica Editrice Nazionale (STEN).
+The novel was composed between 1901 and 1904, and while initially rejected by editors Treves, Baldini & Castoldi, it was published in November 1906 by Società Tipografica Editrice Nazionale (STEN).
 While the novel is autobiographical, no characters are named.

 Plot

 The novel is told in three parts and begins with the protagonist as a young girl, describing her childhood.
 The relationship between the protagonist and her father was very influential to her development, and he encouraged his daughter to read, study, and foster a sense of surety and independence.
 Her mother is less present and the young protagonist views her as weak and submissive in comparison to her father.

 When the protagonist was eight years old her father decided to leave Milan and his position as an engineer, and move the family to the South.
 There, he took up management of a factory and eventually employed his daughter as a secretary when she was around twelve.
 She enjoys the new environment and her work in the factory.
 The protagonist also describes the conditions of the town, where the majority of the families are lower income and critique the protagonist for her unconventional behavior.

 Tensions continue to rise between the father and mother, and she grows increasingly unwilling to leave the house while his critiques of her become more frequent.
 This culminates in the mother attempting suicide, which she survives.
 However, it triggers an escalation in her dementia and she is eventually committed to an insane asylum.
 She remains there until her death.

 The protagonist discovers that her father had been having an affair for some time, and their relationship grows strained and distant.
 During this delicate time, she starts to spend more time with a factory worker who she had considered a friend.
 He takes advantage of her vulnerable position and sexually assaults her, and she is forced to marry him within the course of several months.
 She is transferred to his family home, gives birth to a son, but continues to suffer his cruel behavior.

 After her husband discovers that the protagonist had been responding to the attentions of another man, he brutally beats her and keeps her shut away in their home.
 During this period, with only her son to comfort her, she comes to love and depend on him as her only source of happiness.
 However, she also is beset by a growing depression, and attempts suicide after another violent beating.
 She is saved by the village's doctor, a kind man who had been checking on her periodically during her seclusion.